Book review: The crimson petal and the white

 The novel has another quirk: It speaks directly to the reader, and anticipating your every thought, leads you on a tour of Londons victorian stratified society.
 It lends a wonderful intimacy and drive to the story, and gives you the impression, that here is a tale told just for you.
 It’s a wonderful book, and I recommend it highly.

-2 thoughts on “Book review: The crimson petal and the white”
+2 responses to “Book review: The crimson petal and the white”

 who have recently read it.